bubblesnet/postgresql-11-block/README.md

 Database initialization and migration:

-If a file named "init_db.sh" exists in the shared directory /postgresql_shared/bin it will be executed on startup AND THEN DELETED so that it will only run once.

-This block includes the migrate tool from https://github.com/golang-migrate.

-The migration tool will be run in the directory /postgresql_shared/migrations to get the database up to the latest migration.
+All application-specific database work are the responsibility of the client container.

 Environment variables:

-* POSTGRESQL_DBNAME   set this to the name of the database we need to run migrations against
-* POSTGRESQL_HOST   set this to the name of the container that's running postgres, typically "database"
-* POSTGRESQL_PASSWORD   set this to the password for the postgres user
+* POSTGRESQL_PASSWORD   set this to the password for the postgres user.
+The block resets the postgres user password to this value on startup.

+*